Ganixx/ADHD-helper/README.md

 # SimplifyIt - Chrome Extension for ADHD & Dyslexia

 A Chrome extension to help users with ADHD, dyslexia, and other learning differences.
-Similar to Helperbird but focused on simplicity and core accessibility features.
+Similar to Helperbird but focused on simplicity and core accessibility features, free and open for all.

 ## Current Features